buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_MotorConnectionTypeCommon.md

 # Pset_MotorConnectionTypeCommon

-Common properties for motor connections.
-HISTORY: Added in IFC4.
+Common properties for motor connections.<!-- end of definition --> HISTORY: Added in IFC4.